 5.2.10.1 Description

-It is beneficial to leverage the NWDAF to perform the big data analysis considering the network slice and the service, and provided to the NF consumer for to select the other NF instance for a UE.
+It is beneficial to leverage the NWDAF to perform data analytics for assistance in selection of an optimal NF instance where multiple instances of that NF exist within a slice or shared across multiple slices.
+Consumers of this analytic information can be an AF used for UPF steering/selection or an NRF.
+The optimization of NF instance selection by the consumer AF/NF for example can be influenced by analytics of network deployment topology for NF instances and historic/current network condition aspects such as load levels information across multiple instances of a NF in the geographic location of the service area.
+The intent in such a scenario of an operator’s NF instance selection policies maybe for example to optimally distribute overall load or the load specific to a service across multiple instances of NFs within a slice and in a geographic location.
 However, in Rel-15, the NWDAF just outputs the load level information of the network slice instance.
 It is not used by the NF consumer to select the suitable NF instance in consideration of network slice, and/or per types of services.
 Therefore, the update of NWDAF service is necessary.
 It is also necessary to consider the case that the NF instance would be shared among the multiple network slices.

-When the NWDAF can provide the suitable analysis information in order that the NF consumer selects the NF instance, this information also helps the operator judge whether load balancing or rebalancing is necessary or not.
+When the NWDAF provides the suitable analysis information the NF consumer is able to select the optimal NF instance, thereby helping the operator with optimal running of the network in alignment with it’s policies.
 This key issue is related to use case #9.

 NOTE 1: The solution needs to coordinate with FS_eSBA, SA5 and CT4 WG work.